openssl/general-policies/policies/committer-policy.md

 In the case where two committers make a joint submission, they can review each other's code but not their own.
 A third reviewer will be required.

-An OMC member may apply a _hold: needs OMC decision_ label to a submission.
-An OTC member may apply a _hold: needs OTC decision_ to a submission.
-A _hold: needs OMC decision_ label may be removed by the member that put in place the hold or by a decision of the OMC.
-A _hold: needs OTC decision_ label may be removed by the member that put in place the hold or by a decision of the OTC.

 Approved submissions (outside of the automated release process and NEWS and CHANGES file updates) shall only be applied after a 24-hour delay from the approval.
 An exception to the delay exists for build and